 A solitary, stemless rosette of green, lance shaped leaves that are often tinged red, with evenly spaced yellowish-white teeth; produces racemes of yellow tipped, orange flowers with bulbils on the main stem; a wonderful garden or container accent

-Paulian Aloe's attractive succulent sword-like leaves remain light green in color with hints of brick red throughout the year.
+Paulian Aloe's attractive succulent sword-like leaves remain light green in color with hints of brick red throughout the year on a plant with an upright spreading habit of growth.
 It features dainty racemes of orange tubular flowers with yellow tips rising above the foliage from late winter to early spring.
-The fruit is not ornamentally significant.

 Paulian Aloe is an herbaceous evergreen perennial with an upright spreading habit of growth.
 Its wonderfully bold, coarse texture can be very effective in a balanced garden composition.